vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/vtex-io-documentation-making-your-new-app-version-publicly-available/vtex-io-documentation-releasing-a-new-app-version.md

 1. Open the terminal and log in to the account responsible for the app development, i.e., the account specified as the app vendor in the [`manifest.json`](/docs/guides/vtex-io-documentation-manifest) file.
 2. Change to the app root folder.
-3. Depending on the scenario, run one of the following commands to release your new app version:
+3. Depending on the scenario (check [SemVer best practices](https://semver.org/)), run one of the following commands to release your new app version:

 - `vtex release patch stable` - Releases a **patch** stable version.
 - `vtex release minor stable` - Releases a **minor** stable version.